hesam-javadi/Okala/README.md

 ## UML Diagram

-Below is the UML diagram illustrating the structure and flow of the application:
+Below is the UML diagram illustrating the structure and flow of the application (It is a pity I didn't have time to make the diagram😢):

 ![UmlDiagram](img/UmlDiagram.png)